 - Baby shampoo or hair conditioner.

-- A towel.
+- A clean towel.

-- Sink or a bowl.
+- Sink or a large bowl.

 Instructions

-- Soak the item for 30 minutes.
+- Soak the garment: Submerge the item and let it soak for 30 minutes.

-- Let it air dry completely.
+- Wait: Let it air dry completely in this stretched position.

 Wool Clothing